 As a college student, you are expected to conduct yourself as a responsible adult.
-This includes, but is not limited to, attending class (see attendance policy), seeking academic help, and addressing any problems you may have directly with your instructors.
+This includes, but is not limited to, attending class, seeking academic help, and addressing any problems you may have directly with your instructors.
 Rights and responsibilities of BC students are outlined in the BC Student Handbook and Calendar.